wix/wix-ui/packages/wix-ui-core/src/components/label-with-options/readme.md

 # `<LabelWithOptions/>`

-A dropdown like component, where trigger is text
+A dropdown-like component, where trigger is text

 ```js
 import {LabelWithOptions} from 'wix-ui-core/LabelWithOptions';